 This comes as a smart move by brands as users now spend on average a staggering 2 hours and 22 minutes a day on social media scrolling through posts, seeing items they didn’t even know they wanted or needed.

-Leading at the forefront was Pinterest with ‘buyable pins’, followed by Instagram’s ‘Shop now’ buttons, and Twitter’s “Buy on Twitter’ feature.
+Leading at the forefront was Pinterest with ‘buyable pins’.
+This is followed by Instagram’s ‘Shop now’ buttons, and Twitter’s “Buy on Twitter’ feature.

 Targeted advertising and customer engagement: